NexPlayer/Unity-SDK/advanced/multiview.md

 ##### MultiStreamHTTPHeaders(int playerIndex, string key, string value)
 Adds a HTTP header to the *playerIndex* player with *key* and *value*.

+##### SetMultiStreamsBitrate(int bitrate)
+This method allow setting the bitrate of all streams.
+Bitrate value should be in bits.

 ---
 ## Sample code for Multiview